 How We Tested It

-We unboxed the mattress, let it fully expand, and then rotated positions and sleepers to stress the same zones night after night.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using repeatable routines: sustained side-lying holds, slow rollovers, sit-and-stand edge drills, and partner disturbance checks.
+We unboxed the mattress, let it fully expand, and rotated sleepers and positions to hit the same zones night after night.
+We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability on a 5-point scale using repeatable routines from our how we test mattresses playbook: sustained side-lying holds, slow rollovers, sit-and-stand edge drills, and partner disturbance checks.
 We also compared first-week comfort to later-week consistency to see whether the feel stayed stable.

 Lynnbery Mattress: Our Testing Experience